dgatf/msrc/README.md

 Enable GPIOs 17 to 22 to read the pin state (high or low).
 It is recommended to use the RP2040-zero as this has those pin with a hole.

-Available for Smartport at dataId 0x5100.
-Value is 6 bits masked.
+Available for Smartport with dataId 0x51nn, where nn is the GPIO number.

 If using Ethos firmware, you have to create a DIY sensor.
 Use the same *Physical ID* as any other sensor in MSRC.
-And set *Application Id* to 5100.
+And set *Application Id* to 51nn.
+Repeat for ech enabled GPIO.

 <p align="center"><img src="./images/ethos_gpio.png" width="500"><br>
   <i>Ethos DIY Sensor</i><br><br></p>